 For both coherent and incoherent noise, we will study the effects of noisy maps that vary among the input states.
 This is because, if we apply the same map $\phi$ to all input states, we run into a \textit{gauge}-freedom problem in the measurement tomography.
 That is, if the real set of effects is $\{\Pi_k\}_{k=1}^m$, QMT will return (up to shot noise) the set $\{\phi^\dagger[\Pi_k]\}_{k=1}^m$, because $\Tr[\phi[\rho_j]\Pi_k]=\Tr[\rho_j\phi^\dagger[\Pi_k]]$.
 As a consequence, we will not obtain higher values of $\delta^*$.
-This gauge loophole is avoided if we apply a different map on each input state.
+This gauge loophole is avoided if we apply a different map to each input state.
 Moreover, varying the noise on the input states is also a more physical description of real errors on near-term quantum computers, as different input states are prepared through different gates, and therefore are subject to different noise sources and magnitudes.

-\subsubsection{Incoherent noise}
+\paragraph{Incoherent noise}

 We say that a noise channel is ``incoherent'' if it is reducing the purity of the quantum state of the system.
-One of the most common examples of incoherent noise is the \textit{depolarizing channel} \cite{nielsen_chuang_2010}, defined as
+One of the most common examples of incoherent noise is the \textit{depolarizing channel} \cite{nielsen_chuang_2010}, defined for one qubit as

 where $p=[0,1]$ can be considered as the noise strength.
 Another incoherent noise channel is the \textit{amplitude damping channel} \cite{nielsen_chuang_2010}:

 with

 Finally, a third example of incoherent noise is given by the \textit{phase damping channel} \cite{nielsen_chuang_2010}: